 3. This file can be tweaked to become malicious, and that is what the hackers do.
 The downloading of this file can expose the user's NTLM hashes.
 (NTLM hashes are the form in which passwords are stored on Microsoft systems.)

 4. As soon as the message is processed by Outlook, the vulnerability is triggered and the NTLM hashes are returned to the sender.

 And this is all done without any interaction by the end user.
 This process happens as soon as Outlook processes the email.

 In other words, as soon as the email gets into Outlook, it's game over.

 For post-delivery remediation services, it’s too late.
-Even if it takes milliseconds, that’s a millisecond too late, since this happens the very instant the email is received by Outlook.
+Even if it takes one millisecond to remediate, that’s a millisecond too late, since this happens the very instant the email is received by Outlook.

 It doesn’t matter if the message is remediated after it hits the inbox, since the damage has been done as soon as Outlook processes it.